MicrosoftDocs/azure-devops-docs/docs/artifacts/feeds/views.md

 ---
-title: Communicate package quality with pre-release and release views
+title: Communicate package quality with prerelease and release views
 description: Use prerelease and release views to communicate the quality of a package to your consumers in Azure DevOps Services or Team Foundation Server ms.assetid: EB40D23E-1053-4EBF-9D1D-19CF1BBAF1C6 ms.technology: devops-artifacts